 Do you utilize any specific SketchUp extensions to help you during development?

-Right now I'm absolutely amazed with the Eneroth Townhouse System Beta extension.
+Right now I'm absolutely amazed by the Eneroth Townhouse System Beta extension.
 I'm modeling big cities for a client (London, NY, Paris, Barcelona), and that plugin is awesome for creating context buildings.